Dr Carmen Answers Common Questions about About Body Lift surgery – Body Lift FAQs

 What is included in a lower body lift?

-- A lower body lift combines the elements of a tummy tuck and a thigh lift.
+- A lower body lift combines the elements of an abdominoplasty and a thigh lift.
 It removes excess skin on the stomach, hips, thighs, flanks and gives your lower body a contoured appearance.

 What does an upper body lift include?